icta-tecaji/linux-containers/02_Installing_and_Running_LXC/README.md

 - [Info about releases](https://linuxcontainers.org/lxc/news/)

-LXC 5.0 and 4.0 are long term support releases:
+LXC 6.0, 5.0 and 4.0 are long term support releases:
+- LXC 6.0 will be supported until June 1st 2029 (current: LXC 6.0.0)
 - LXC 5.0 will be supported until June 1st 2027 (current: LXC 5.0.3)
 - LXC 4.0 will be supported until June 1st 2025 (current: LXC 4.0.12)